-- Often the rules of the game change when it comes to investments; often, governments sanction them without thorough due diligence. - O Absence of goodwill and without support from the government to make certain choices.
+- Often the rules of the game change when it comes to investments; often, governments sanction them without thorough due diligence. - Absence of goodwill and without support from the government to make certain choices.
 ASALs remain an important aspect of any development, but they remain a centre of attraction of conflict at the same time because of the tenure regime, which is largely communal and whose protection has been very weak on account of overlaps in but more often lack of implementation of laws and policies.

-Some areas that CELEP will need to take action or follow up on;
+Some areas that CELEP will need to take action or follow-up on:

-- Follow-up in Brussels: largely conversations on livelihoods, land rights, investments tied to large-scale land acquisition in the pastoral areas. - More reflection on the conflict issues emerging from the ASALs that are resulting from investment, land administration and management among others. - Linking the issues to last year's MEP visit to Uganda and clustering similar issues for global campaign. - Investment discourse in the ASALs.
-This is one area where all this converges.
-A conversation around that with Norbert and Lind would be good.
-Need for investing in a process that supports a structured engagement with investments in the region.
+- Follow-up in Brussels: largely conversations on livelihoods, land rights, investments tied to large-scale land acquisition in the pastoral areas.

+- More reflection on the conflict issues emerging from the ASALs that are resulting from investment, land administration and management among others.

+- Linking the issues to last year's MEP visit to Uganda and clustering similar issues for global campaign.

+- Investment discourse in the ASALs.
+This is

+one area where all this is convergent.
+A

+conversation around that with Norbert and

+Lind would be good.
+Need for investing

+in a process that supports a structured

+engagement with investments in the region.

 Guidelines or advocacy tools.
+Also, thinking

-Also, thinking through on a tracking framework in terms of compliance.
-How to track compliance with this (combination of tools: African Union Policy Framework on Pastoralism, African Union Framework on Land, guidelines on land etc) CELEP action plan activity 1 and 2.
+through on a tracking framework in terms of

+compliance.
+How to track compliance with

+this (combination of tools: African Union

+framework on pastoralism, Afrian Union

+framework on land, guidelines on land, etc.)

+CELEP action plan activity 1 and 2.
+Develop

-Develop these guidelines.
-Structured follow-up on engagements.
+these guidelines.
+Structured follow up on

+engagements.

-- o Define issues that can be developed into a possible resolution in the European Parliament: more resources etc. - o Stronger partnership and engagement with the MEPs. - Structural funding to explore how best CELEP and its partners could benefit from the EU partnership.
+- Define issues that can be developed into a possible resolution in the European Parliament: more resources, etc.

+- Stronger partnership and engagement with the MEPs.

+- Structural funding to explore how best CELEP and its partners could benefit from the EU partnership.